spiermar/d3-flame-graph/README.md

 flamegraph.setDetailsElement(document.getElementById("details"));
 ```

-If called with no arguments, `setDetailsElement` will return the flame graph object.
+If called with no arguments, `setDetailsElement` will return the current details element.

----

 <a name="setDetailsHandler" href="#setDetailsHandler">#</a> flamegraph.<b>setDetailsHandler</b>(<i>[function]</i>)